grame-cncm/faustdoc/src/manual/optimizing.md

 }
 ```

-So to obtain the best performances in the generated code, all costly computations have to be done on the control value (as much as possible, this may not always be the desirable behaviour), and `si.smoo` (or any function that moves the computation from control rate to sample rate) as the last operation.
+To obtain the best performance in the generated code, all costly computations should be done on the control value (as much as possible—this may not always be desirable), with `si.smoo` (or any function that moves the computation from control rate to sample rate) as the last operation.

 ### Computations Done *at Sample Rate*